 As the repository of space technologies, ISRO has a crucial role to play in sharing them with Indian industry.
 Indian entrepreneurs could also build technology partnerships with foreign companies willing to invest in bringing satellite technology to India.

 ISRO has equipped IN-SPACe with a technical lab with state-of-the-art equipment for design, fabrication, integration and testing of satellites, which will be available to Indian companies.
 More modern facilities and infrastructure are to be made available to the space industry.

 The use of space-based technologies in warfare, intelligence and defence has been highlighted by recent conflicts in West Asia and Ukraine.
 Space-based systems for defence communications, high-resolution imagery for target detection and other real-time information are important defence needs.
 The secrecy involved in defence applications means that these products have to be indigenously manufactured, serviced and upgraded.
 There may be opportunities for reputed Indian companies in this area.

 There has already been a rapid growth in space start-ups and companies upgrading manufacturing capability in the space sector.
 An industry body, the Indian Space Association, has been formed to promote the interests of this nascent industry and for policy advocacy with the government and its agencies.
 This is an important role at this stage, when the government, ISRO and the private space industry are all seeking to evolve an optimal public-private partnership.

 If the reforms progress as projected, the Indian space sector should generate – in domestic sales and exports – at least USD 50 billion of revenues by 2025.

-The writer is a Distinguished Fellow of the Vivekananda International Foundation and a former diplomat
+[The author, Distinguished Fellow of the Vivekananda International Foundation, is a former diplomat.]